 - Attendance at conferences

 - MAPA Training (Management of Actual or Potential Aggression training) (optional)

 - CCOC: Advanced Healthcare (6M2263)

 - UCC : Social Science (CK102)

 Excellent progression opportunities to UCC and other Higher Education colleges.
 Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 See Progressions for details.

-Nursing homes, hospitals, agency work, private homecare sector, intellectual disability environments All students can access the Jobs Advice Hub.
+Nursing homes, hospitals, agency work, day care facilities, private homecare sector, intellectual disability environments All students can access the Jobs Advice Hub.
 Graduates can subscribe to ‘CCOC college jobs register’ and CCOC LinkedIn alumni for up to date vacancies and networking.